fo0gle/RoBot/README.md

 Install the plugin by putting it in the plugin folder in public

 ### Step 6: Start up the server to see if it works

+### Thanks for using this tool

+For anyone who wants to know how the data gets through I am having to use the clipbord, the way it works in the scripts will send the data randomly from 1 to 10 seconds (can be changed) then the python script checks every second for json data on the clipboard.
+If anyone needs help please put it as I issue then I will help.
+If anyone wants to help out but some commits in :)